Indiana vs. Rutgers NCAA Football Odds, Plays and Insights | November 13, 2021

 - Indiana has two wins against the spread in nine games this year.

-- This season, the Hoosiers have one ATS win in two games as a favorite of 7 points or more.
+- This season, the Hoosiers have one against the spread win in two games as a favorite of 7 points or more.

-- Indiana's games this year have gone over the point total five times in nine opportunities (55.6%).
+- Indiana has gone over the point total in 55.6% of its opportunities this year (five times in nine games with a set point total).

-- Indiana is 2-1 against the spread and 2-1 overall this season when the team notches more than 24.9 points.
+- When Indiana records more than 24.9 points, it is 2-1 against the spread and 2-1 overall.

 - Find the latest spread and moneyline odds for Indiana at SISportsbook.